GeorgePantelakis/csd_hy340/README.md

 ---

-## Implementation of a compiler for a language called alpha
+## Implementation of a compiler for a language called Alpha

 ---